wh-alice/mig_sql/asql/advanced-analytics/r-services/upgrade-and-installation-faq-sql-server-r-services.md

 You might need to run the script more than once to remove all components.

-> [!NOTE]
-> The default location for this script is different, depending on the pre-release version you installed.
+**Important**: The default location for this script is different, depending on the pre-release version you installed.
 If you try to run the wrong version of the script, you might get an error.

->
++ **CTP 3.1, 3.2, or 3.3**

+    Additional steps are required to uninstall existing components.
->  + If you have CTP 3.1, 3.2, or 3.3, before you can uninstall components, you must download an updated version of the post-installation configuration script from the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=723194).
+    1. First, download an updated version of the post-installation configuration script from the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=723194).
 The updated script supports de-registration of older components.
-Click the link and select **Save As** to save the script to a local folder.
-Rename the existing script, and then copy the new script into the folder where the script will be executed.
+    2. Click the link and select **Save As** to save the script to a local folder.
+    3. Rename the existing script, and then copy the new script into the folder where the script will be executed.

++ **RC0**

->  + For RC0, the correct script file was installed, and is located in this folder:  `C:\Program Files\Microsoft\MRO-for-RRE\8.0\R-3.2.2\library\RevoScaleR\rxLibs\x64`
+    The script file is located in this folder:  `C:\Program Files\Microsoft\MRO-for-RRE\8.0\R-3.2.2\library\RevoScaleR\rxLibs\x64`

->  + For release versions (13.0.1601.5 or later), no script is needed to install or configure components.
++ **Release versions (13.0.1601.5 or later)**

+    No script is needed to install or configure components.
 The script should be used solely for removing older components.

-### 2. Uninstall any older versions of the Revolution Enterprise tools, including components installed with CTP releases.
+### Step 2.
+Uninstall any older versions of the Revolution Enterprise tools, including components installed with CTP releases.

 The order of uninstallation of the R components is critical.
 Always uninstall [!INCLUDE[rsql_rre-noversion](../../advanced-analytics/r-services/includes/rsql-rre-noversion-md.md)] first.
 Then, uninstall [!INCLUDE[rsql_rro-noversion](../../advanced-analytics/r-services/includes/rsql-rro-noversion-md.md)].

  If you mistakenly uninstall R Open first and then get an error when trying to uninstall Revolution R Enterprise, one workaround is to reinstall Revolution R Open or Microsoft R Open, and then uninstall both components in the correct order.

-### 3. Uninstall any other version of Microsoft R Open.
+### Step 3.
+Uninstall any other version of Microsoft R Open.

 Finally, uninstall all other versions of Microsoft R Open.

-### 4. Upgrade SQL Server
+### Step 4.
+Upgrade SQL Server

 After all pre-release components have been uninstalled, restart the computer.
 This is a requirement of SQL Server setup and you will not be able to proceed with an updated installation until a restart is completed.